I am sure that none of y’all need an introduction to Kachava. If you are familiar with meal replacement shakes, then you’d be aware of it.

 Here are a few reasons why I stuck to it for three years.

 - It has more fruits and veggies than any other shake.
 Ambronite made this claim initially that it contained more fruits and veggies.
-Run a comparison and you’ll find that Kachava just blows it out of the water. same for another famous shake; Huel, Kachava beat it easily when it came to nutritional comparison.
+Run a comparison and you’ll find that Kachava just blows it out of the water.
+And it's not just Ambronite, even when compared Kachava to Athletic Greens or Huel, Kachava easily comes out on top in terms of nutrition.

 - It has helped improve all aspects of my health and fitness.
 I have lost body fat, gained muscle, I get fewer infections each year, I feel more energetic, my digestion has improved, I feel focused and alert and my skin looks better.
 Or so I have been told.